-These are very stringent requirements and other heartworm med manufacturers have similar standards.
+These are pretty stringent requirements and other heartworm med manufacturers have similar standards.

 How do you prove the first point, that you gave Revolution at all times according to label directions?
 Your dog is your witness!

-So, if you use these drugs and your dog gets heartworms, don’t hold your breath that you’ll be able to collect under the guarantee.
+So, if you use these drugs and your dog gets heartworms, it’s unlikely you’ll be able to collect under the guarantee.

 9. Immiticide Isn’t The Only Treatment Option

-But there are several natural treatment options that are much gentler on your dog and don’t require restricted activity.
-These include:
+There are actually several natural treatment options that are much gentler on your dog and don’t require restricted activity.